26 min read

 Conclusion

 This hands-on ELK stack tutorial demonstrates the fundamentals of cybersecurity telemetry collection and analysis.
-You've learned how to setup ELK stack using Docker, configure security logging pipelines, and collect real-time threat data from your systems.
+You've learned how to setup ELK stack using Docker, configure security logging pipelines, and collect real-time threat data from Linux, Windows, or macOS systems.
 While designed for learning and experimentation, the concepts and techniques covered here form the foundation of enterprise-grade security monitoring solutions.

 The practical approach of collecting real security metrics from your own system provides invaluable experience in understanding what normal system behaviour looks like, a critical skill for effective threat detection.
 As you experiment with different data sources and visualisation techniques, you'll develop the expertise needed to design and implement sophisticated security monitoring solutions.